-Dog Commander was founded by Robert Kornfeld, who has reconnected with an old partner, Bill Proulx.
-Both Robert and Bill began their careers as K9 police officers, where they received their police dog training from the world-renowned Canine Unit of the Connecticut State Police.
+Dog Commander was founded by Robert Kornfeld, who began his career as a K9 police officer and received his police dog training from the world-renowned Canine Unit of the Connecticut State Police.

-Robert and Bill have a combined 55 years of experience in dog training and problem solving and they were trained by people with over 150 years of collective experience.
+Robert has 30 years of experience in dog training and problem solving and was trained by people with over 150 years of collective experience.
 When training police dogs, you train as if your life and the other officers' lives depend on it because they do.
 Basic training is intense - 4 months, 7 days a week full time.
-They don't train dogs to be robots.
+K9 Officers don't train dogs to be robots.
 They train them to be almost human.

 The CSP K9 Unit is the twelfth oldest program in the United States, and is widely regarded as a leading in-service training program for service dogs from across the country and the world, training dogs for Greece, Egypt, Israel and Chile (learn more).